- 21 Jun 2023

 Enterprise and Unlimited, as well as editions that have API access.

-Why is the info in my contact's profile not updating immediately?
+Why isn't the contact's profile information not updating immediately?

-There will be times where the info displayed might not be updated automatically.
-In these cases, you can click the Salesforce logo to manually re-fetch the most up to date data.
+If the contact information is not updating automatically, you can click the Salesforce logo to manually re-fetch the most up-to-date data.

-Why aren't logged calls appearing under Activity History, or certain columns are missing?
+Why aren't logged calls appearing in Activity History, or certain columns are missing?

 This may be due to your Salesforce configuration.
 Our integration uses standard field types: